-Variable Annuities are my least favorite of the annuity types
+A Variable Annuity is my least favorite annuity

 Variable Annuities are my least favorite of the annuity types.
 They once served a purpose in the 1980s and 1990s when the stock market was thriving for a longer period than normal, and for high-end earners a good place for non-qualified tax deferred savings.

 But now, in the current world market, I consider them the least effective annuity, especially for retirement income planning.
 A Variable Annuity is an insurance product with an investment feature.
 In other words, keeping the risk and increasing the fees- the very two points of retirement income planning that should be reduced to a minimum.

 I always advise to double check with your variable annuity company and ask about each fee, not just the 1.00% to 1.50% charged by your broker.

 - What is the mortality and expense fee?